Florian-Wilhelm/Raspberry-Pi-test-code/Project11/Readme.md

 ## Description

-Creating a burglar detection / home intrusion system consisting of a 32x24 InfraRed (IR) array and a Raspberry Pi Pico W posing as an IoT device.
+Creating a burglar detection / home intrusion system consisting of a 32x24 (=768 pixels) InfraRed (IR) array and a Raspberry Pi Pico W posing as an IoT device.

 ## Test Software

-SW V0.29 -> non IoT, 60 pixels are displayed on a 0,96'' OLED display
+SW V0.29 -> non IoT, 60 FIR pixels are displayed on a 0,96'' OLED display

-SW V0.48 -> IoT, the webserver provides sensor data of 60 pixels (note: not all necessary files can be uploaded here, in order to build a webserver you need several SDK files which are all over the place in the Pi file system)
+SW V0.48 -> IoT, the webserver provides sensor data of 60 FIR pixels (note: not all necessary files can be uploaded here, in order to build a webserver you need several SDK files which are all over the place in the Pi file system)

 ## Prototype Software (not to be uploaded in this repository)